Err0r-ICA/AutoCrack/README.md

 [08] Scan for WPS Networks

-[09] Crack Handshake with rockyou.txt
+[09] Crack Handshake with cracklist.txt

 [10] Crack Handshake with wordlist